Terms & Conditions

 RESPONSIBILITIES OF TRIP PARTICIPANTS

 Trip participants have a certain responsibility to Big Mountain Bike Adventures and other trip participants.
-All trip participants are responsible for: Reading and understanding the following Terms and Conditions prior to registering for any Big Mountain trip, understanding the conditions implied in the Trip Itinerary, selecting a trip that is appropriate to their interests and abilities, preparing for the trip accordingly and having the proper bike and equipment needed for the selected trip.
+All trip participants are responsible for: Reading and understanding the following Terms and Conditions and reviewing our Release of Liability prior to registering for any Big Mountain trip, understanding the conditions implied in the provided Trip Itinerary, selecting a trip that is appropriate to their interests, fitness and abilities, preparing and training for the trip accordingly and having the proper bike and equipment needed for the selected trip.
 A participant may be asked to leave a trip if the leader feels that the person’s continued participation may prove detrimental to the individual or to the well-being and enjoyment of other guests.

 Common sense is one of the most important things to keep in mind and practice while on a Big Mountain trip.
 Know your limit and ride within it at all times.
 The following is Big Mountain’s responsibility code which we ask all participants to follow:

 -Always ride well within your physical limits in case of situations like detours, variable weather and accidents where more energy than intended might be needed.

 -Always ride in control and well within your ability level.
 You must be able to avoid other people or objects.

 -All riders must wear the appropriate helmet (or full-face) and gear (knee pads, gloves, armour).